utelecon/utelecon.github.io/en/support/index.md

 <div>Note: We will be open on weekdays and holidays only from Saturday, March 19, 2022 to Sunday, April 10, 2022.
 As noted above, our services are usually only available on weekdays.</div>

 <div style="border: 2px solid currentcolor; margin: 1em 0 2em; padding: 0.5em; font-weight: bold; text-align: center;">
-Start a chat (Click on the “Chat Support Available (チャットサポートで質問できます)” widget at the bottom right of your screen)
+Start a chat (Click on the “チャットサポートで質問できます (Chat Support Available)” widget at the bottom right of your screen)
 </div>

 ## Support via Zoom
 {:#zoom}
-A student operator (also called a “common supporter”) will answer questions and offer consultation in a Zoom meeting room.
+A student operator (also called “Common Supporter”) will answer questions and offer consultation in a Zoom meeting room.
 You can speak, exchange text messages, and share screens with the operator.
 When you access the Zoom meeting room, you will first be taken to a waiting room.
 Please wait there for your turn.
 * Please note that it may take longer to enter a meeting room, depending on inquiry volume.
 In such cases, please use the email form or try again at a later time.
 * We do not record voices or videos of the Zoom meeting.
 Users are also requested not to record any voices or videos of the meeting.